arjanvanbekkum/arjanvanbekkum.github.io/_posts/2022-11-29-GitHub-Codespaces-PortForwarding-Refused.md

 ```
 This will start the project in Codespaces, and you can use a browser on your local machine to access the web API.
 The idea is that you can use it just like you do on your local development machine.

-Code Spaces creates port forwarding to your local machine so you can interact with the web API.

 ## Port Forwarding Issue
 When you run your project, you will see a pop-up in your code spaces telling you you can browse your website on the HTTP port.
+Codespaces creates port forwarding to your local machine so you can interact with the web API.
 But if you click the `Open in browser button in the popup, you will not be able to open the site.

-The issue here is that the default .NET web API project does port forward to HTTPS.
-So you will be redirected to the HTTPS port, which is not supported within Code Spaces.
+The issue here is that the default .NET web API project does port forward to the HTTPS.
+So you will be redirected to the localhost HTTPS port, which is not supported within Codespaces.

 The easiest way to fix it is to remove the following line.

 ```csharp
  app.UseHttpsRedirection();
 ```
 This will stop the default HTTPS forwarding, and you will be able the use the HTTP port again.
-There might be a better solution than this one that is most secure when running this web API in a production environment.
+There might be a better solution than this one.
+Removing this line is not that secure when running this web API in a production environment.

 So, what if we do not want to remove the line?
 What other options do we have?
 When you use the `dotnet run` command to start your project, the terminal will show something like this.
 ```